RetroReversing/retroReversing/pages/dreamcast/Chicken Run Source Code.md

 * Barry Peterson (Programmer)
 * Chris Wilson (Programmer)
 * James Steele (Tools Programming) - https://www.linkedin.com/in/james-steele-0a62791/
+  - ```c
-  - ``` Since Fred insits on being such a clever bugger and using in-line assembler, this file contains a load of macros so that the custom.c, custom2.c and map_draw.c compile and work on the PC as well as the PSX without me having to write a whole load of PC draw routines.
+  Since Fred insits on being such a clever bugger and using in-line assembler, this file contains a load of macros so that the custom.c, custom2.c and map_draw.c compile and work on the PC as well as the PSX without me having to write a whole load of PC draw routines.
   James Steele
   ```
 * Chris Wilson (Tools Programming)